 Service Director: Dr. Eric Lenze

 This rotation is designed to teach residents how to assess and manage psychiatric dysfunction in older adults by rotating through several different sites each week.
 Residents become adept at evaluating and treating neurocognitive disorders in the Memory Diagnostic Center at Washington University, which is associated with one of the top Alzheimer’s Disease Research Centers in the country.
-The residents also work at BJC Extended Care, a skilled nursing facility, providing psychiatric care to elderly patients.
-Residents in Dr. Lenze’s outpatient clinic will assess and treat older adults with psychiatric illness.
-A one-time observation visit at Memory Care Home Services and a home visit with Susie Berger, RN, MSN, psychiatric nurse specialist, round out the rotation’s itinerary.
+The residents also work in a neuropsychiatry clinic, in a general geriatrics clinic, and in Dr. Lenze’s outpatient geropsychiatry clinic where they learn to assess and treat older adults with psychiatric illness.

 This rotation is designed to focus resident learning on the unique psychiatric issues associated with pregnancy and the post-partum period.
 Residents provide consults to patients on the Ob/Gyn floors as well as the neonatal ICU.
 In addition, the residents work in several perinatal clinics.
 Residents are supervised not only by adult psychiatrists but also by CAP attendings and those from the Ob and toxicology services.
 Opportunities exist for residents to treat women with opiate use disorder as well as to treat patients suffering with post-partum depression with brexanolone.